Season to Risk: Discography

 The Shattering (2001) was produced by Bill Stevenson and Jason Livermore at the Blasting Room in Fort Collins, CO, and released on Descendents' label Owned and Operated Records.
 This first album as a five-piece was well received and the band toured for several years in support of its release.
-In the mid-2000s the band announced they were "slowing down" to focus on side projects and to develop other careers.
+New bass player Billy Smith (Dirtnap) brought more melody and backing vocals.
+In the early-2000s the band announced they were "slowing down" to focus on side projects and to develop other careers.

-Steve and Billy continued writing songs in a more melodic direction on several Roman Numerals albums and performing with Wade as Thee Water MoccaSins.
+For the next decade, Steve and Billy continued writing songs in a more melodic direction on several Roman Numerals albums and performing with Wade as Thee Water MoccaSins.
 Billy and Wade performed as Olympic Size, CoNoCo, and Vanish Mode.
 Steve and Josh released an album and toured as Sie Lieben Maschinen.
 David moved to the East coast to focus on a publishing career.
 Duane Trower played guitar with Overstep, Ex-Acrobat, Olivetti Letter and built a new recording studio, Weights and Measures Soundlab, where he has produced many albums including Radkey, Giants Chair, Muscle Worship, and others.

-"1-800 Meltdown" is a collection of songs written between 1995 and 2024 released by Init Records for Record Store Day 2025.
+"1-800 MELTDOWN" is a collection of songs written between 1995 and 2024 released by Init Records for Record Store Day 2025.
 Including their first new music in decades, the album has performances by all of the main band members over the years.
-In 2025, the band toured extensively to support this release and other recent remasters on vinyl.
+In 2025, the band toured extensively across America to support this release with new merch from Bifocal Media.